 Ruta 2 is an important highway which runs from the Panama border at Paso Canoas at the south Pacific side of Costa Rica all the way through the mountains to the capital San Jose.
 The highway is also known as Carretera Interamericana Sur and is part of the Pan-American Highway.
+Explore the road that connects the Central Valley with the South Pacific!

 First, let us talk about another road, Ruta 34.
 Ruta 2, although being part of the Pan American Highway, is not the most common route to take when travelling from the direction of San Jose to the central and south Pacific.
 Most people will use Ruta 34 which runs along the coast and connects well known touristic hotspots like Jaco, Manuel Antonio, Quepos, Dominical and Uvita until it joins with Ruta 2 at Palmar Norte.
 Note that this is a very good connection when you plan on visiting these destinations or plan to drive even further to the Osa Peninsula.